 “New Joisey,” that’s how my grandfather pronounced the state I grew up in, a sound echoed when he addressed his son, my father, Bernard, aka Bernie, aka “Boiney.”
 My mother Marguerite, aka Mickey, had no such phonological aberrations, possessing perfect diction, wholly natural I thought until I met her sister and brother from Oklahoma, both speaking with such thick Okie accents I couldn’t understand a word they said, as my mother once sounded until she studied speech at the University of Michigan, removing any trace of her dust bowl origins.
-My parents settled in Cranford, New Jersey, exit 137 on the Garden State Parkway, exit numbers serving as an easy source of location, i.e., “What exit?”
+My parents settled in Cranford, New Jersey, exit 137 on the Garden State Parkway, exit numbers serving as an easy source of location, i.e. “What Exit?”
 “137,” New York City suburb versus, “102,” Jersey shore.
 My youthful years offered no clues that I was headed for a life in the creative world.
-I spent no time whatsoever drawing, or writing, or dreaming up story ideas.
+I spent no time whatsoever drawing, or writing, or dreaming up stories.
 My days were devoted to mastering the lofty pursuits of a dedicated Jersey boy, stickball, stoopball, bowling, knucks, diners.
 I excelled in nothing at school save for one “good work” in Social Studies and, in the second grade, Best Cowboy Outfit.
-My poor mother, elected to the Board of Education, was brought into the Principal’s office and told, “Don’t expect anything from your son in the future.”
+My poor mother, elected to the Board of Education, was brought into the high school Principal’s office and told “Don’t expect anything from your son in the future.”
 For a while those words seemed prescient.
 My academic performance at Marietta College was catastrophic.
-I was rarely seen in the classroom, visible instead at the local pool hall, various bars, and numerous campus protest demonstrations.
+I was rarely seen in class, visible instead at the local pool hall, various bars, and numerous campus protest demonstrations.
 Years later, when I was invited back to Marietta to receive the Distinguished Alumnus Award, I was informed by an administrator that as a student I’d been one of the colossal reprobates in the history of the school.
-After graduation, I tramped to New York City with an abysmal transcript and a stack of published articles I’d written for the school newspaper.
+After graduation, I tramped to New York City with an abysmal transcript and a stack of newspaper articles I’d written for the school newspaper.
 Broke and jobless I scuffled from a run-down apartment off Needle Park to a transient hotel on 39th Street to a burned-out tenement on 83rd.
-I don’t ever remember one person saying about me, “Now there’s a young man that’s going to go far.”
-Most said, “Now there’s a young man doomed for failure.”
-Again, years later, in deference to success in Hollywood, my hometown newspaper sent a reporter to New York to interview me, local boy makes good.
-The reporter, a woman I went to high school with, reminisced about all the exceptional kids from our graduating class, athletes, honor students, cheerleaders, school leaders, singled out by teachers and classmates as stars of tomorrow.
-Before beginning her interview, the reporter just stared at me, confused, baffled, then uttered her sentiments about my ascension to national attention, “Why you?”
+I don’t remember one person saying about me, “Now there’s a young man that’s going to go far.”
+Most said, “Now there’s a young man doomed to failure.”
+Again, years later, in deference to success I had in Hollywood, my hometown newspaper sent a reporter to New York to interview me, local boy makes good.
+The reporter, a woman that never left town, remembered me from high school homeroom.
+She also remembered all the exceptional kids from our graduating class, athletes, academics, cheerleaders, school leaders, most singled out by teachers and fellow classmates as stars of tomorrow.
+The reporter, before beginning her interview, just stared at me, confused, baffled, before uttering her sentiments about my ascension to national acclaim, “Why you?”

 The best way to describe my relationship with my father is to quote my Hollywood agent when I vented to him about trouble I was having with the head of a studio I was under contract to.
 “Gary,” my agent stated, “With people it’s either a mesh or a non-mesh.”
 Non-mesh.
 There it is.
 A precise description of a lifelong struggle between two people that simply didn’t get along.
 Not that I didn’t try.
 From the time I can remember I bent over backward to earn at least one fatherly atta boy.
 At summer camp I won Best All-Around Camper.
 Not a mention from my father.
 I was selected to the Little League All-Star team.
 Not a mention.
 I won a high-game bowling trophy in my teen league.
 Zero.
 Grown now, I was hired by a prestigious New York advertising agency.
 My father never mentioned a thing.
 I was nominated for five Clio Awards in one year.
 Not a mention.
 I was promoted to Vice President/Creative Director.
 Still no atta boy.
 Switching careers, I wrote scripts for every major studio in Hollywood.
 Nothing from Dad.
 I received a Writers Guild of America Award, a People’s Choice Award.
 Not a peep.
 During all this, I wrote a novel and was signed by a leading New-York literary agent who was sending it to the most prestigious publishing houses.
 My father, a voracious reader, never asked to read my book until he reluctantly said yes when I brought him a copy.
 I never heard a word from him.
 Four months later, I visited my folks and asked my father, “Do you remember the book I handed to you?”
 He acknowledged, “Yes.”
 “Did you ever read it?”
 “Yes.”
 I screwed up my courage, “What did you think?”
 My father took a moment to formulate his review, then shrugged his shoulders, “Eh.”
 Then he walked away.
 A few years later, a friend, a well-known comedian, was headlining at an Atlantic City Hotel and Casino.
 Knowing about my troubled relationship with my father, he invited my parents to be his guest of honor at one of his performances.
 My parents, retired in a nearby seaside community, showed up, were treated royally, and during the performance, my friend the comedian introduced his honored guests and had the spotlight turned on them.
 My father never mentioned a word of it to me.
 I signed a movie deal with Universal.
 He never mentioned it.
 The Philadelphia Enquirer wrote a front-page article about me in their Sunday New Jersey Magazine Section, filled with quotes I offered about my amazing parents.
 Nothing from Dad.
 One day, I thought my moment in the sun had finally arrived.
 My father asked me to join him for a private talk.
 Thrilled with anticipation, I closed the door behind us.
 My father lost not a second, “Everyone tells me what a big success you are.”
 I stood there euphorically until he capped his statement, “I just don’t get it.”
 With nothing more to add, my father opened the door and walked out.
 He died later that year.